 Slow Cooker Split Pea Soup Recipe

 5. Let it rest for 30 minutes before cooking

-Following these steps for preparing ham hock will guarantee a richly flavorful base for your split pea soup that everyone will want seconds of.
+Following these steps for preparing the ham hock will help you create a delicious and hearty base for your split pea soup that everyone will enjoy!

+Slow Cooker Split Pea Soup Recipe